ImplFerris/pico-pico/src/thermistor/steinhart.md

 <span style="color: green;">Good news, Everyone!</span> You don't need to calculate the coefficients manually.
 Simply provide the resistance and temperature values for cold, room, and hot environments, and use the form below to determine A, B and C

-### ADC Count and Resistance Calculation
+### ADC value and Resistance Calculation
 <span style="color: orange;">Note:</span> if you already have the temperature and corresponding resistance, you can directly use the second table to input those values.

-If you have the ADC count and want to calculate the resistance, use this table to find the corresponding resistance at different temperatures.
-As you enter the ADC count for each temperature, the calculated resistance will be automatically updated in the second table.
+If you have the ADC value and want to calculate the resistance, use this table to find the corresponding resistance at different temperatures.
+As you enter the ADC value for each temperature, the calculated resistance will be automatically updated in the second table.

-To perform this calculation, you'll need the base resistance of the thermistor, which is essential for determining the resistance at a given temperature based on the ADC count.
+To perform this calculation, you'll need the base resistance of the thermistor, which is essential for determining the resistance at a given temperature based on the ADC value.

 Please note that the ADC bits may need to be adjusted if you're using a different microcontroller.
 In our case, for the the Raspberry Pi Pico, the ADC resolution is 12 bits.